amogh-9/amogh-9/README.md

 - 👋 Hi, I’m @amogh-9
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...Java and C
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend projects
-- 📫 How to reach me ...

 <!---
 amogh-9/amogh-9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.